Yagini/LionelCorre-P14-Modal-react-module/README.md

 ![Default modal](./src/lib/assets/default-modal.png)

-In your modal Modal component you can personalize your content for this we pass the content with a spread operator in the props and we use the props with a children
+In your modal Modal component you can personalize your content to be able to do that we pass the content through a spread operator in the props and we use the props like a children

 ```jsx
 function Modal({ ...props }) {